Chorale-Corpus/Goudimel_C/README.md

 - `write_to_tiny`: extract a tiny notation version from a score.
 - `corpus_conversion`: use musescore to convert between any supported formats
 - `clef_tree`: produce a summary of clefs used and their counts as described below.
+- `titles`: script for making sense of the two main numbering systems.

 ## Clefs